 At 7 a.m., Ray asked Collins if he was all right and received a mumbled "okay" in reply.
-The trio was playing a drinking game at 8 a.m. when Collins drew his last breath, according to coroner estimates on scene.
+An hour later, Collins drew his last breath, according to coroner estimates on scene.

 Christian and Robert soon retired to the tent, climbing over Collins to get to their air mattresses.
 At 3 p.m., Ray, coming down off of a mescaline and acid trip, gripped Collin’s cold, blue neck and his stiff, track-marked arms in a vain attempt to find a pulse.
 He woke Christian and Robert and ran for security.

 "We’ve got a dead body," one of the orange-shirted security guards said as I approached.
 Inside the tent, a lanky man in the fetal position on the floor, his face surrounded by a pool of liquid.
 A stereo blasted ICP’s "Dead Body Man" as a car pulled up.
 A topless woman emerged from the passenger seat with two cases of Keystone Ice.

 "I hope they don’t find my hash," Robert said.
 His friends seemed too stunned to answer.
 Robert approached security and told them about the drug stash.
 EMTs said the tent is a crime scene.
 Ray later tells me that security retrieved the drugs for them.